 Grow your own chili

-If you want to grow your own chili, it is time to start already in the middle of winter.
+If you want to grow your own chili, it is time to start already in the middle of winter, December or January is normally good seeding time.
 Some varieties need extra long time to germinate, like the Chinense-varieties so you need to start with these first.
-Look at the seedbag and you will see what kind you have.
+Look at the seedbag and you will see what variety you have.

 In this post we give our Gardenize things to consider if you want to start growing chili.

-Download for free from Appstore or Google play.
+Download from Appstore or Google play or log in on the computer.

 Store information about all your plant and seedings, with notes and photos.